The process of becoming a Trustee

-How long you will be in office is dependent on the individual trust and opportunity but typically you’ll be in office for four years.
+How long you will be in office is dependent on the trust and opportunity.
+Typically however, you’ll be in office for four years.

-All appointed candidates will be subject to background checks (DBS) and references, due to the nature of the role and potential contact with young and/or vulnerable people.
+All appointed candidates will be subject to background checks (DBS) and references.
+This is due to the nature of the role, and potential contact with young and/or vulnerable people.

 Induction, training and onboarding

-The trust is responsible for ensuring you are fully inducted, have all of the correct documents, data and information to begin your new role, as well as any relevant training.
+The trust is responsible for ensuring you are fully inducted.
+They make sure you have all of the correct documents, data and information to begin your new role, as well as receive any relevant training.

-If you find you don’t receive this quickly, it’s a good idea to raise this with the governance lead to ensure you receive the appropriate information.
-You’ll also be given some helpful induction modules and training materials through GfS’ Trustee Recruitment Service, but this is intended to support, rather than replace, that provided by the Trust.
+If you find you don’t receive this quickly, it’s a good idea to raise this with the governance lead.
+This ensures you receive the appropriate information.
+You’ll also be given some helpful induction modules and training materials through GfS’ Trustee Recruitment Service.
+This however is intended to support, rather than replace, that provided by the Trust.